 - medicines that can cause dependency

 - nationally identified medicines of low priority.

-To help achieve these outcomes longer-term, alongside SMRs, PCNs must actively work with their clinical commissioning group (CCG) and at integrated care system (ICS)/sustainability and transformation partnerships (STP) level, to share expertise and lessons learned: for example, to integrate national-level programmes, such as the AMR action plan and STOMP (stopping over medication of people with a learning disability, autism or both with psychotropic medicines) set out in the NHS Long Term Plan, into their local implementation of SMRs, medicines optimisation and related work.
+To help achieve these outcomes longer-term, alongside SMRs, PCNs must actively work with their integrated care board (ICB) and at integrated care system (ICS), to share expertise and lessons learned: for example, to integrate national-level programmes, such as the AMR action plan and STOMP (stopping over medication of people with a learning disability, autism or both with psychotropic medicines) set out in the NHS Long Term Plan, into their local implementation of SMRs, medicines optimisation and related work.
 Open data, e.g. OpenPrescribing, can further support this work.

 Example of PCNs delivering SMRs

 - This case study describes how care is being delivered in Staines, Ashford, Stanwell, Sunbury and Egham PCN, as well as how SMRs are already being implemented.